Drug and Alcohol Addiction In Rochester, Minnesota

-Rochester, the third most populous city in Minnesota, has been teetering in its addiction problem over the past few years.
+Rochester, the third most populous city in Minnesota, has been teetering with its substance abuse problem over the past few years.
 That is not to say that the problem there hasn’t improved.
-In fact, overall deaths from opioids have fallen across Olmsted County from a high of 11 in 2014 to 8 in 2016.
-While the fall was substantial when looking at the county’s opioid death-rate, stimulant deaths saw a massive jump over the 2 years.
+In fact, overall deaths from Opioids have fallen across Olmsted County, where Rochester resides, from a high of 11 in 2014 to 8 in 2016.
+While the fall was substantial when looking at the county’s Opioid death rate, Stimulant deaths saw a massive jump over the 2 years.
 Additionally, public health concerns involving Fentanyl and Methamphetamines are on the rise in the county.

-As the third most populous city in Minnesota, after Minneapolis and St. Paul, it is likely that dealers who are looking to sell more fentanyl will travel to the city.
-Fentanyl is a highly lethal synthetic opioid, often made in clandestine labs.
-All it takes is three milligrams to overdose, roughly a third of the lethal dose of heroin.
+As the third most populous city in Minnesota, after Minneapolis and St. Paul, it is likely that dealers who are looking to sell more Fentanyl will travel to the city.
+Fentanyl is a highly lethal synthetic Opioid, often made in clandestine labs.
+All it takes is 3 milligrams to overdose, roughly a third of the lethal dose of Heroin.

-While, fortunately, opioid-related deaths have fallen greatly within Olmsted County.
-However, deaths from psychoactive stimulants, such as methamphetamines, have made up for that decrease.
-In a span of time where deaths by opioids fell by nearly 30%, deaths from stimulants nearly doubled.
+While Opioid-related deaths have fallen greatly within Olmsted County, deaths from psychoactive Stimulants, such as Methamphetamines, have made up for that decrease.
+In a span of time where deaths by Opioids fell by nearly 30%, deaths from Stimulants nearly doubled.

 In 2014, Olmsted County saw its worst year for drug crisis at 30 deaths.